brettrjones-github/no-limit-connect-website-netify-cms/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
+title: "Social Networking Without Big Brother And Big Money"
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: "Placeholder for Free Person to Person Social Networking without the ads and spam when published"
 image: /img/home-jumbotron.jpg
 blurb:
-    heading: Why Kaldi?
+    heading: Why No Limit Connect?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+    text: "No Limit Connect is free and designed with small and private networks in mind.
+Do you have an old cell phone with no cell service?
+You can set up a private or public social network right on your own device.
+Currently Supports Android, Windows, Ubuntu, Linux Mint"
 intro:
     heading: "What we offer"
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+    text: "No Limit Connect is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
 products:
     - image: img/illustrations-coffee.svg
       text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability."